euroscipy/www.euroscipy.org/content/pages/index.md

 save_as: index.html

 Welcome to the website of EuroSciPy!
-The next edition of EuroSciPy is EuroSciPy 2017.
+The next edition of EuroSciPy is [EuroSciPy 2017](https://www.euroscipy.org/2017/).
 It will take place in Erlangen (Germany) from the 28 of August to the 1st of September 2017.

 News come on twitter: [@EuroSciPy](https://twitter.com/EuroSciPy).

-All editions of EuroSciPy can be found below
+All editions of EuroSciPy can be found below:

 * [EuroSciPy 2017](https://www.euroscipy.org/2017/)
 * [EuroSciPy 2016](https://www.euroscipy.org/2016/)